SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "Do you have one picked out already?"

-"I do, I just need to go find it, I'll be right back."
+"I don't, but I'll go find one, I'll be right back."

 I nod before I hear her trot away.